St Patrick's Athletic F.C.: 1990–1999

 Playing in Harold's Cross, Kerr's blend of young players (Paul Osam, Curtis Fleming, Pat Fenlon, John McDonnell) and experienced campaigners disregarded by other clubs (Damian Byrne, Dave Henderson) won the club's first league championship in 34 years on Easter Monday 1990.
 Most Irish football commentators expected the young Saints to dominate Irish football for some time.
 A series of takeover attempts saw the club thrust into turmoil and Kerr was forced to break up the team.
 In the summer of 1992, the club were hours away from extinction before a group of local investors raised £82,000 to save the club.

 Having spent four years in Harold's Cross the club returned to a new look Richmond Park in 1993, their spiritual home in Dublin's Inchicore.
 Brian Kerr began the task of creating a winning setup once again.
 With the aid of a newly appointed Chief executive, and former player, Pat Dolan and by the club's new chairman, Tim O'Flaherty, the league trophy returned to Richmond Park in 1996.

-A new generation of footballing heroes emerged in Pats colours with greats such as Eddie Gormley, Paul Osam and Ricky O'Flaherty together with exciting young stars such as Colin Hawkins and Trevor Molloy thousands flocked to Inchicore for Friday nights under the floodlights in Richmond Park.
-When Kerr resigned to take up the Director of Coaching job with the FAI, the good work was continued by Pat Dolan and then Liam Buckley installed as manager.
-The glory continued as further league championships were secured in 1998 and 1999 which led to European qualification and a creditable 0–0 draw with the famous Celtic at Celtic Park, the club lost the return leg in Tolka Park, Dublin but the away draw was a major boost for Irish football against such a famous club in the world game.
-The club, however, suffered a humiliating setback in the same competition one year later when they lost 10–0 on aggregate to Zimbru Chișinău.
+A new generation of players came in with players such as Eddie Gormley, Paul Osam and Ricky O'Flaherty together with young players such as Colin Hawkins and Trevor Molloy.
+Thousands came to Inchicore for Friday nights in Richmond Park.
+When Kerr resigned to take up the Director of Coaching job with the FAI, the work was continued by Pat Dolan and then Liam Buckley installed as manager.
+The good results continued as further league championships were secured in 1998 and 1999 which led to European qualification and a creditable 0–0 draw with the famous Celtic at Celtic Park, the club lost the return leg in Tolka Park, Dublin but the away draw was a major boost for Irish football against such a famous club in the world game.
+The club, however, suffered a setback in the same competition one year later when they lost 10–0 on aggregate to Zimbru Chișinău.